-Twitch nabs exclusive streaming deal with Blizzard for 20+ major esports events
+Twitch nabs exclusive streaming deal with Blizzard for 20+ major e-sports events

 Soldo, a London fintech startup that offers a multi-user spending account, raises $11M led by Accel